 Sometimes a patch cannot be downloaded by Security Controls.
 This can happen for a number of different reasons.
 For example, the patch might be an ISO that represents a missing Windows 10 product level, it might be an old patch that has been removed by the vendor, a login to the vendor website might be required to access the patch, the patch might have been only available via a temporary link, etc.

-If a patch cannot be downloaded, the phrase Acquire from vendor will be displayed in the Download method column in Machine View, in Patch View and on the Deployment Configuration dialog.
+If a patch cannot be automatically downloaded, the phrase Sideload required will be displayed in the Download status column in Machine View, in Patch View, in Scan View and on the Deployment Configuration dialog.

-In order to deploy these patches, they must be manually downloaded, renamed and then saved to the correct directory on the console machine.
+In order to deploy a patch that cannot be automatically downloaded, it must first be sideloaded.
+Sideloading means the patch file is downloaded manually, its contents are verified and then the file is saved to the proper directory on the console machine.
 The exact process is as follows:

 Information on downloading the patch from the vendor's website will be displayed in a browser.

-2.Follow the instructions for downloading the patch to the console machine.
+3.Follow the instructions for manually downloading the patch file to the console machine.

-Oftentimes the patch name used within Security Controls is different than the name given by the vendor.
+Oftentimes, the patch name used within Security Controls is different than the name given by the vendor.
 This is done to avoid duplicate names.
-To determine the correct name, locate the patch within Patch View or Machine View and view the file name information.
+One way to see the expected file name is to locate the patch within Machine View or Patch View and view the file name information.

-5.Move the patch to the patch download directory.
+•The patch file is moved to the patch download directory.